pfunks/TCTest/test_faq.md

 ## How can I withdraw my STEEM or SBD coins?

-STEEM and SBD tokens are readibly tradeable to bitcoin, which is readibly tradeable to the local currency of your choice.
+STEEM and SBD tokens are readily tradable to bitcoin, which is readily tradable to the local currency of your choice.

 There are several guides that have been posted by users in the community for using various exchanges to withdraw STEEM and SBD tokens.
 Please read the <a href="">disclaimer</a> before using any of these guides to withdraw your coins.
 The users, guides, and exchanges listed in the guides are not endorsed by Steemit, Inc. Use the guides below at your own risk.

-It is recomended that you withdraw a small amount first, to verify it works before withdrawing a larger amount.
+It is recommended that you withdraw a small amount first, to verify it works before withdrawing a larger amount.

 #### Sell Steem Dollars via Poloniex
 https://steemit.com/steemit/@ash/steemit-how-to-sell-steem-dollars-via-poloniex-newbie-friendly